Combi boiler prices and savings explained

 Combi boiler prices remind me a little of airline tickets.
 When you start the process of searching, the price initially looks great – but by the time you're finished adding the extras, your credit card isn’t looking too healthy.

-In this guide I want to help you understand what a combination boiler is, what you’ll pay to have a new one installed, and how much it might save you in the long run.
+In this guide we want to help you understand what a combination boiler is, what you’ll pay to have a new one installed, and how much it might save you in the long run.
 That way you can make a good decision when and if you need to get a new boiler.

 When a UK homeowner decides to get a new boiler, there’s a pretty high chance they’ll opt for a wall-mounted gas combination boiler – or what most of us call a ‘combi boiler’.
 These small gas-fired boilers make up about 74% of the market for new boilers purchased in the UK.